 Digital transformation is the integration of technology into all areas of a business, fundamentally changing how you operate and deliver value to customers.

-Some people confuse digital transformation with digitization or digitalization, but they are actually all different things.
+It can often be confused with digitization or digitalization, but they are all different things altogether.

-Digitization is the process of taking information and converting it from a physical format to a digital one (e.g., typing up paper notes and putting them into Microsoft Word or scanning in a PDF).
+Digitization is the process of taking information and converting it from a physical format to a digital one, like typing up paper notes and putting them into Microsoft Word or scanning into a PDF.

 Digitalization, on the other hand, uses these digital files to take the processes already in place and make them more efficient using the new digital format.
 Digitalization allows you to make your processes faster but doesn’t evolve the process itself.